martinescardo/ExactRealNumberComputationInHaskell/README.md

 signed2Decimal x = let (d,y) = mulByInt x 10
                    in d : signed2Decimal y
 ```
 We now get rid of negative decimal digits.
-Only works for positive,
+This only works for positive,
 non-10-adic numbers, as discussed above.
 We use a finite state machine
 with stages `f` and `g`, using a weak positiveness test as an
 auxiliary function: